Homophobia in ethnic minority communities: United Kingdom

 In the UK, among all racial groups, there is a widespread assumption that being gay is a phenomenon limited to white people.
 It has been suggested that this means many Black and Minority Ethnic (BME) people's healthcare needs are not being met, and this could be dangerous, because LGBT BME people's needs may differ from those of white LGBT people.

 BME LGBT communities are disproportionately affected by homophobic violence, abuse and harassment.
 A study conducted in London found BME LGBT people are more likely to experience physical abuse and harassment from a stranger, but were equally likely to have experienced verbal abuse as their white LGBT counterparts.
 Because of the societal pressures of discrimination and victimization, BME LGBT Britons are more likely to have mental health issues.

 Black British community

-Homophobia in the Black British community is prevalent.
+Circa 2013 Homophobia in the Black British community is prevalent.
 In the UK, many gay people in the black community get married or have partners of the opposite sex to hide their sexual orientation.
 In the Black community, hate music against LGBT people has been composed; campaigns such as Stop Murder Music have tried to counteract this, although they have had little success in lessening homophobia within the Black British community.
 Some have regarded this and other anti-homophobia efforts aimed at the Black British community as racist, which makes many social critics reluctant to criticise homophobia in the Black community.

 Some members of the Black British community see homosexuality as a "white disease".
 Many Black British gay people face being socially isolated from their communities and the possibility of being assaulted or murdered.